 How to add Cast-Shadows?

 Using a Natural Light

 1- In this case, the light source is the sun (natural light).
-First thing to do is to trace the horizon line.
+The first thing to do is to trace the horizon line.
 As the sun is far away, we define its position (reference point) on the horizon line.
 Just draw a straight line down.

 2- From the Sun reference point, draw lines through the bottom corners of the box (black lines).
 As I said before, I recommend you to draw the object with the ”see-through sides” (like it is made of glass).
-This is going to help to trace your lines in an easier way, at least, until you understand it clearly.
+This will help you trace your lines more easily, at least, until you understand the concept clearly.

 3- From the light source, draw lines through the top corners of the box until they reach the ground line.